Combating fake Amazon book reviews with new $50 minimum spend

 All authors want book reviews.
 This is a given fact.

-However, the most worthwhile reviews are gained organically, which means it is up to readers to decide if they post a book review.
+However, the most worthwhile reviews are gained organically, which means it is up to readers to decide when and if they will post a book review.

 Many readers do not choose to do this, so it can be slow going to attract a good number of reviews for a new book.

 Its aim is clear.
-Amazon wants customer reviews that are posted by customers, and not by click farms, inducement or illegitimate means.
+Amazon wants customer reviews that are posted by customers, and not by click farms, or gained by inducement or illegitimate means.

 Trying to garner the review system now can only lead to problems.